 However, the keys to quality content aren’t as simple as a few blog posts and a YouTube video or two.
 To truly generate recurring visitors and provide them with compelling reasons to interact with a brand requires some finesse.

-Here are three ways to create content that will give your website a big search engine optimization boost:
+3 ways to create content that will give your website a big SEO boost

 There was a time in online marketing when quantity of content really was more important than quality.
 Search engines like Google would give preference to sites that generated fresh content frequently.
 The logic was sound – most active websites were likely more relevant than their stagnant peers.